PHOENIX — Calling the governor's plan not sustainable, the Arizona PTA has withdrawn its backing for Gov. Doug Ducey's teacher pay hike plan.

 The change of heart comes just two days after Simek stood with the Arizona School Boards Association and some other school groups to give their blessing to Ducey's proposal.

-Potentially more significant, one purpose of that press conference was to convince teachers to vote against a strike.
+Potentially more significant, one purpose of that news conference was to convince teachers to vote against a strike.
 And her new decision comes even as teachers are voting through today on whether to walk out.

 And her message to teachers now?